harksys/HawkEye/README.md

 - Mark single and multiple notifications as read
 - Filter by type, repository and more
 - Scheduled notification pulling
-- Responsive
+- Responsive design

 ## Usage

 To get started and try out Hawk Eye, download the latest release for your platform on the [Releases Page](https://github.com/harksys/hawkeye/releases).
+You'll then be able to auto-update when new updates are available.
+Note: this currently only works for macOS, Windows incomming.

 ## Screenshots